4d/docs/website/translated_docs/es/FormObjects/radio_overview.md

 The Office XP button style combines the appearance of the [Regular](#regular) style (standard system button) with the [Toolbar](#toolbar) style's behavior.

 The colors (highlight and background) of a button with the Office XP style are based on the system colors.
-The appearance of the button can be different when the cursor hovers over it depending on the OS:
+La apariencia del botón puede ser diferente cuando el cursor pasa por encima de él dependiendo del sistema operativo:

- - *Windows* - its background only appears when the mouse rolls over it.
+ - *Windows* - su fondo sólo aparece cuando el ratón pasa por encima.

   ![](assets/en/FormObjects/radio_xp.png)

- - *macOS* - its background is always displayed.
+ - *macOS* - su fondo se muestra siempre.

-### Collapse / Expand
+### Contraer/Desplegar

 This button style can be used to add a standard collapse/expand icon.
 These buttons are used natively in hierarchical lists.
 In Windows, the button looks like a [+] or a [-]; in macOS, it looks like a triangle pointing right or down.